dmikey/swim-client-js/README.md

 Returns a [MapDownlink](#mapdownlink) that synchronizes its state with a remote map lane.

-- `options.primaryKey`: function that derives keys from message values, or a dot-notation string that specifies the path of the primary key.
-Defaults to the identity function.
 - `options.sortBy`: function with which to sort downlinked map state, or a dot-notation string that specifies the path of a value to sort by.
 Defaults to `undefined`, which leaves the downlinked map state unsorted.